hotdogee/django-blast/sphinx_doc/logging.md

 Handlers can filter messages based on severity level or with one or more specialized filters.

 The *'mail_admins'* handler sends logs of ERROR or CRITICAL severity only to the admins, by default, or of the severity specified in the environment variable ADMIN_LOG_LEVEL if set, or higher.
-The handler filter suppresses emailing logs the the admins if running in debug mode.
+The handler filter suppresses emailing logs to the admins if running in debug mode.

 The *'django_file'* handler sends logs to the '/var/log/django/django.log' file.
 The *'i5k_file'* handler sends logs to the '/var/log/i5k/i5k.log' file.